surifirstpin/biplus_documentation/docs/Visualization.md

 ## Widget chart :

 It displays one or more data series as a data graph.
-Use Widget chart to day.
+Widget chart is used to display the number of records created today.
 Number of Incidents by status or department.

 this section describes the editing option for Gauge chart in visualization.